1977 Bol d' Or

 but that was an 8 gallon blimp disaster so we got a block of foam,

-coated it with wax and sculpted the tank you see here.
+sculpted and coated it with wax for tank you see here.
 Narrow so your

 legs and arms were tucked in and with a low as possible center of